AndreaRibuoli/RIBY/README.md

 I can request the bundling of savefile generated from a **SAVOBJ** or a **SAVLIB** command.
 The button labeled *extract* takes care of calling the ILE CL CGI program that generates the WA binary file in *htdocs* subpath.
-It returns the current system QTIME and the number of record of the savefile generated.
+It returns the current system QTIME and the number of records of the savefile just generated.

 ``` javascript
 btn1.addEventListener("click", () => {